yonukwasim520-cyber/WormGame/README.md

 This project was created as an experiment in simulation programming, artificial behavior, and simple ecosystem design.

-The project focuses on creating independent creatures that can move, interact, fight, heal, and survive inside a virtual environment.
+The project focuses on creating independent creatures that can move, interact, fight, heal, and survive inside a virtual environment

-## 🚀 Future Improvements

 ## 📥 How to download